Elk Grove Park Wildlife Protection

 You may fish during normal park operating hours, from March 1 – November 30.

 The following regulations are in effect at Elk Grove Park Lake:

-The Cosumnes CSD Board of Directors approved this Staff Report on October 16, 2019.
+More information may be found on the Cosumnes CSD Board of Directors approved Staff Report (PDF) from October 16, 2019.